 Statzon’s database provides many data and estimations on the AI robots market.
-For example, according to Global Analysis Industry, the AI robots market size was valued at USD 7.4 billion in 2021 and is expected to reach USD 29.2 billion by 2027 growing at a CAGR of 25.7%.
-The market growth is mostly driven by the surging demands for AI robots in the industrial, automotive, retail, military, and healthcare sectors.
+For example, the research firm Global Analysis Industry estimated the AI robots market to be around USD 9.3 billion in 2022.
+The market size is expected to reach USD 29.2 billion by 2027 growing at a CAGR of 25.7%.
+The AI robot market growth is mostly driven by the surging demands for AI robots in the industrial, automotive, retail, military, and healthcare sectors.

 Integrating AI, machine learning, and industrial robotics in industrial settings leads to higher productivity and reduced programming time.
 Manufacturers are moving away from standard industrial robots' rigid, inflexible capabilities.
 AI robots can monitor their performance and accuracy.
 They can also avoid downtime by indicating maintenance even before it was scheduled.

-Based on the report from Apollo Research, APAC is leading the market in the AI robotics market with 37% of the market share or USD 1.5 billion in market value for the year 2022.
-North America and Europe respectively gain 27% and 24% market share.
+Based on a market study by Apollo Research Reports, APAC is leading in the AI robotics market with 37% of the market share or USD 1.5 billion in market value for the year 2022.
+North America and Europe respectively gained 27% and 24% market share.
 Another 11% share is attributed to the rest of the world.
 APAC will continue its dominance in the AI robots market until the end of the forecast period in 2032.

 Major market applications of AI robots include law enforcement, military & defense, public relations, personal assistance and care, education & entertainment robots, research & space exploration, agriculture, healthcare, industrial, stock management, and others.

-Integrating robotics and AI are utilized in the military for many purposes like facial recognition, language translator, mine detector, scanning for intruders, and assistance in war zones, among others.
+Integrating robotics and AI are utilized in the military for many purposes like facial recognition, language translation, mine detectors, scanning for intruders, and assistance in war zones, among others.

 Human instruction is still needed for sensitive functions such h as releasing weapons, but AI technology coupled with advanced sensors would enable the robots to autonomously decide about selecting and engaging targets without human intervention.
 This is worrying scholars and policymakers as this function can dehumanize warfare and make robots more dangerous.